davidsbatista/ConvNets-for-Sentence-Classification/README.md

 The results are in line with the ones reported in the paper, a bit lower, but within the expected.

-Since this is a multi-label dataset I also report the results per class.

 ## Precision / Recall / F1

+Since this is a multi-label dataset I also report the results per class for each of the different models.

 ### TREC